Watts-Lab/task-mapping/tasks/Putting food into categories.md

 > Creativity was measured by fluency and flexibility.
 > Fluency was calculated by two raters who independently coded each transcript of ideas for the total number of non-repetitive ideas.
 > Flexibility was calculated by two raters independently as well, but they classified ideas into mutually exclusive idea categories and counted the total number of non-repetitive idea categories used by each group (ex. physical characteristics, seasonality).
+> The raters were blind to the experimental conditions

 ## Incentives
 > Since this was apart of a class activity, there was no incentive.